 Plus, kibbles made with by-products and artificial additives are hard to digest which further limits the nutritional value.
 If you want the best of the best for your dog, consider Nom Nom pet food.

 This service delivers gently-cooked, small-batch dog food right to your door that is perfectly catered to your dog’s calorie needs.
-Choose from four different protein options and provide some basic information about your dog’s breed, size, and weight to determine his caloric requirements.
+Choose from four different protein options and provide some basic information about your dog’s breed, size and weight to determine his caloric requirements.

 You can also provide information about your dog’s age and specific dietary requirements.
 Nom Nom's recipes are made using premium wholesome ingredients including antioxidant-rich fruits and vegetables, so you can be sure your dog’s nutritional needs are being met in the healthiest way possible.